 Here's why I have never enjoyed in-person networking:

 One of the quickest ways to visibility is when an influencer promotes your content or business.

 Nowadays it's called “influencer marketing” and the way it’s usually done is to pay an influencer (such as a popular Instagram star) to post about your product, service, brand, or message.

 This can work if your product is proven to sell, and your budget for an Ad can be several hundred dollars (or thousands) to experiment with.

 There’s another way that is free, but requires more time:

 To create content that makes the influencer want to share it with their audience.

 Why would they?

-If you would love a business that expresses your soul, a business that feels like you are fulfilling your Calling or Mission, then consider this plan.
+If you would love a business that expresses your soul -- and allows you to create a semi-retirement lifestyle -- consider this plan.

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.